 The next level of car insurance is third party fire and theft, which in addition to third party includes cover against your own vehicle for theft, damage as a result of attempted theft and fire.

-The highest level of car insurance is fully comprehensive cover, this covers the damage to your own car on top of third party, fire and theft.
+The highest level of car insurance is comprehensive cover, this covers the damage to your own car on top of third party, fire and theft.

 Common policy add-ons